 Pemberton Tramway Company

 The Pemberton Tramway Company operates a diesel tram over a 10 km route from Pemberton to Warren River Bridge and return, along the former Pemberton to Northcliffe railway line.
 It is a scenic journey that crosses bridges and traverses tall forests.
-Trams operate from Mondays to Saturdays.
+Trams operate on Mondays, Tuesdays, Thursdays, Fridays and Saturdays, with Sunday services during some school holidays.
 At its Pemberton depot the company has a collection of steam and diesel locomotives and various items of rolling stock.
 Pemberton is located approximately 330 km south of Perth.

 Perth Electric Tramway Society

 The Perth Electric Tramway Society operates heritage electric tramcars at Whiteman Park, located in north-east Perth.
 Trams run over 4 km of track between Whiteman Village, Mussel Pool picnic area and Whiteman Village Junction railway station.
 The society has a collection of over 20 trams from Perth, Fremantle, Kalgoorlie, Melbourne, Ballarat, Brisbane and Adelaide.
 Trams operate on Tuesdays, Fridays, Saturdays, Sundays and public holidays, with daily services during school holidays.
 Whiteman Park is located approximately 20 km north-east of Perth.